WillAdams/dune3d-docs/groups.rst

 Groups and bodies
 =================

-A document consists of an ordered list groups.
+A document consists of an ordered list of groups.
 Each group contains entities and constraints that result in a set of equations that gets solved.
 Groups are solved in the order they're in the document.
 Once a group is solved, the position of its entities can't be modified by